Steve Irwin: Early life

-Stephen Robert Irwin was born on his mother's 20th birthday to Lyn (Hakainsson) and Bob Irwin in Upper Ferntree Gully, a suburb of Melbourne.
-His parents were both of English and Irish descent, with some Swedish on his mother's side.
-He moved with his parents as a child to Queensland in 1970, where he attended Landsborough State School and Caloundra State High School.
+Stephen Robert Irwin was born on 22 February 1962 to Lyn (d.
+2000) and Bob Irwin (b.
+1939) in Upper Ferntree Gully, a suburb of Melbourne.
+His parents were both of Irish descent.
+His great-grandfather on his father's side, Joseph Irwin, a carpenter born in Dublin, immigrated to Australia in 1876, where he married Theresa Byrne, who was also from Dublin.
+Lyn was a maternity nurse and Bob is a former plumber and amateur herpetologist who collected reptiles.
+Irwin developed an early interest in reptiles, particularly venomous snakes and lizards, often collecting them despite his father's advice.
+On one occasion, he reportedly brought a red-bellied black snake home on a public bus, transporting it in the driver's esky.

+He moved with his parents as a child to the Sunshine Coast, Queensland in 1970, where he attended Landsborough State School and Caloundra State High School.
 Irwin described his father as a wildlife expert interested in herpetology, while his mother Lyn was a wildlife rehabilitator.
 After moving to Queensland, Bob and Lyn Irwin started the small Queensland Reptile and Fauna Park, where Steve grew up around crocodiles and other reptiles.

 Irwin became involved with the park in a number of ways, including taking part in daily animal feeding, as well as care and maintenance activities.
 On his sixth birthday, he was given a 12 ft scrub python.
 He began handling crocodiles at the age of nine after his father had educated him on reptiles from an early age.
 Also at age nine, he wrestled his first crocodile, again under his father's supervision.
 He worked as a volunteer for Queensland's East Coast Crocodile Management program and captured over 100 crocodiles, some of which were relocated, while others were housed at the family park.
 Irwin took over the management of the park in 1991 and renamed it Australia Zoo in 1998.

 Career

 The Crocodile Hunter and related work

 Steve and his wife Terri spent their honeymoon trapping crocodiles together.
 Film footage of their honeymoon, taken by John Stainton, became the first episode of The Crocodile Hunter.
 The series debuted on Australian TV screens in 1996 and made its way onto North American television the following year.
 The Crocodile Hunter became successful in the United States, the UK, and over 130 other countries, reaching 500 million people.
 Irwin's exuberant and enthusiastic presenting style, broad Australian accent, signature khaki shorts, and catchphrase 'Crikey!' became known internationally.
-Sir David Attenborough praised Irwin for introducing many to the natural world, saying 'He taught them how wonderful and exciting it was.
-He was a born communicator'.
+Sir David Attenborough praised Irwin for introducing many to the natural world, saying "He taught them how wonderful and exciting it was.
+He was a born communicator".

 American satellite and cable television channel Animal Planet ended The Crocodile Hunter with a series finale titled 'Steve's Last Adventure'.
 The last Crocodile Hunter documentary spanned three hours with footage of Irwin's across-the-world adventure in locations including the Himalayas, the Yangtze River, Borneo, and the Kruger National Park.